 TGay editor: insert the following paragraph after P307L10 as follows (CID 6212):

-The EDMG group ID corresponding to the MU group shall be indicated in the EDMG Group ID field and the number of MU-MIMO transmission configurations, Nconf, shall be indicated in the Number of MU-MIMO Transmission Configurations field.
+The EDMG group ID corresponding to the MU group, which is the same as that is used in the MU-MIMO BF setup subphase, shall be indicated in the EDMG Group ID field and the number of MU-MIMO transmission configurations, Nconf, shall be indicated in the Number of MU-MIMO Transmission Configurations field.

 TGay editor: insert the following paragraph after P307L25 as follows (CID 6212):

+Each MIMO BF Selection frame may include an EDMG Group ID Set element to update the MU group corresponding to the EDMG group ID indicated in the EDMG Group ID field of the MIMO Selection Control element and/or other MU groups.

 TGay editor: add the following paragraph after P152L35 as follows (CID 6212):

-The EDMG Group ID Set element is transmitted in DMG Beacon or Announce frames.
+The EDMG Group ID Set element is transmitted in DMG Beacon frames, Announce frames or MIMO BF Selection frames.